Rollczi/LiteCommands-IntelliJPlugin/README.md

 - For more information about LiteCommands and how to use it, visit the [LiteCommands documentation](https://docs.rollczi.dev/).
 - If you have any questions or need help with LiteCommands, you can [join to discord](https://discord.gg/6cUhkj6uZJ) or ask for help in the [LiteCommands issues](https://github.com/Rollczi/LiteCommands/issues) or [discussions](https://github.com/Rollczi/LiteCommands/discussions).

+## Compatibility

+🔌 LiteCommands plugin is compatible with the following versions of IntelliJ IDEA:

+- IntelliJ IDEA Community — 2022.1 — 2022.3.1
+- IntelliJ IDEA Ultimate — 2022.1 — 2022.3.1
+- IntelliJ IDEA Educational — 2022.1 — 2022.2.2

+## Credits

+LiteCommands is developed and maintained by [Rollczi](https://github.com/Rollczi).
+Special thanks to [contributors](https://github.com/Rollczi/LiteCommands/graphs/contributors) for their valuable input and contributions to the project.